There are several steps to the application process:

 - The applicant must find a supervisor before we can finalize the admissions process

 - If a supervisor offers a position in his/her lab, we will continue with the formal admission offer

 - If we are unable to offer you admissions, an option available to you would be to share your application with other disciplines in the Life Science Institute.
 There will be no need to submit a new application or pay the application fees.
 Please advise us by email, if you wish to have the Department of Cellular & Physiological Sciences, or Department of Microbiology and Immunology review your application.

 September start: Canadian and International applicants apply by January 15.

-January start: Canadian and International applicants apply by June 30.
+January start: Canadian and International applicants apply by May 1.
 Please be advised that only one to two positions are normally available each year for a January consideration.
 Students planning to begin in January should find a supervisor prior to applying.

 A completed application package must contain the following supporting materials: